pereznetworks/Library-Manager/README.md

       otherwise normal process for 'tabling' of book, loans or patron data

-    But nav bar for pagination links in footer of each page,
+    Nav bar for pagination links in footer of each main page,

       displays at bottom of page at all times

       is blank, no pagination links, if no pagination needed

+      footer pagination nav bar runs full length section

     also fixed overdue and checked out books and loans